Samso9th/react_portfolio/README.md

 # react_portfolio
-This is aFullStack portfolio written from scratch with React Native, Javascript, Typescript and CSS with the help of Sanity
+This is a FullStack portfolio written from scratch with React Native, Javascript, Typescript and CSS with the help of Sanity